adoliver/notes/Programming/GoLang/ProjectSetup.md

 #### Navigating definitions and references
 ```gd``` ```Ctr-]``` both go to the definition under the curor
 ```Ctr-t``` pops the Go navigation stack to return.
 GoDefPop under the hood.
 (Consider adding GoDefStack to a leader to see the breadcrumb trail)

+#### Useful commands
+* GoRename <new_name>
+    * rename the AST token under the cursor everywhere in the build
+* GoSameIds
+    * highlight all AST tokens of the same name
+* GoFreevars
+    * used to provide quickbox of variables used, but not defined in a highlighted(with VISUAL mode) section

 #### vim targets in Normal Mode
 ```if``` vim specifier means "inner" content of the function block